Research and Scholarship Support

 Reference and Research Services

-If you require extensive research assistance, contact Amy Koopmann, Reference and Faculty Services Librarian, at 5-9823 or firstname.lastname@example.org.
+If you require extensive research assistance, contact Amy Koopmann, Assistant Director for Faculty & Instructional Services / Scholarly Communications, at 335-9823 or firstname.lastname@example.org.

 Reference librarians are available to guest lecture about legal research sources and skills for your class subject, create library and online exercises for your students, or create a legal research guide of print and online resources for your students’ use.
 Lecture topics may include subject-specific areas, such as securities law, environmental law, or tax law.
 Lectures may also focus on specialized legal research topics, such as legislative history or online research techniques.

-If you would like a reference librarian to visit your class, contact Ellen Jones, Reference Coordinator, at 5-6829 or email@example.com.
+If you would like a reference librarian to visit your class, contact Ellen Jones at 335-6829 or email@example.com.

-If you would like assistance setting up any of the current awareness services, contact Amy Koopmann, Reference and Faculty Services Librarian, at 5-9823 or firstname.lastname@example.org.
+If you would like assistance setting up any of the current awareness services, contact Amy Koopmann, Assistant Director for Faculty & Instructional Services / Scholarly Communications, at 335-9823 or firstname.lastname@example.org.

 Library research assistants are available to retrieve and deliver requested items for law faculty during the academic semesters and summer sessions.